 Unsecured Property Taxes are those in which the lien is against the assessee.
 The assessee can be any person owning, claiming, possessing or controlling the property on the lien date (Revenue and Taxation Code Section 405).
 Enforcement is against the property owned by the assessee (Revenue & Taxation Code Sections 2186 & 2191.3).
 Typical items assessed and collected on the unsecured tax roll include boats, airplanes, business property, escape and supplemental assessments against former owners of real property.

 The Assessor and Auditor prepare the assessment roll incrementally beginning in January and complete the majority of assessments by July 31st annually.
 During this time period the Tax Collector prepares and mails unsecured tax bills.
-Unsecured tax bills are due upon receipt and delinquent on August 31st for those tax bills mailed between March and July.
+Unsecured tax bills are due upon receipt and delinquent on August 31st (if this date falls on a weekend, then the delinquent date falls on the next business day) for those tax bills mailed between March and July.
 Tax bills subsequently mailed are delinquent on the last day of the month succeeding the month of billing.
 Approximately 140,000 tax bills are mailed annually.

 Notice of Intent to Enforce Collection

 This notice serves as an official demand for payment within 10 days of mailing.
-Approximately 14,000 notices are mailed annually.
 If payment is not made by the taxpayer, the Tax Collector has the right to enforce tax collections.
 This may be done through seizure and sale, the recording of a tax lien and/or a suit in court.
-We receive approximately 4,000 payments from the mailing of the notices.

 Tax Lien Recording

-If taxes have not been paid by the end of September, a tax lien recorded in the name of the assessee.
+If unsecured taxes become delinquent, a tax lien may be recorded in the name of the assessee.
 This lien prevents the assessee from recording real estate and loan transactions in Orange County.
 Most major credit reporting bureaus report our tax liens.

 Notice of Lien Recording